 As part of the project, insights gained from literature research were summarized in a communication statement outlining the context, relevant stakeholders, and the key messages and objectives that the design intends to convey to the user.
 It served as a guiding principle for ensuring that all design elements align with the intended message and user experience goals.

-To transfer the design objectives in a conceptual design, an information plan was derived which can be considered as strategic document that details how information will be structured, prioritized, and presented within the application.
+To transfer the design objectives in a conceptual design, an information plan was derived which can be considered as a strategic document that details how information will be structured, prioritized, and presented within the application.
 It describes the organization of content, hierarchy, and navigation flow to ensure that users can easily find, understand, and interact with the information presented.

 Design Process

-Final Design
+Final Design Concept

 Endangered Devil